bebrown/nexstar_gps/README.md

 bad after a few years of service.
 This project will give you instructions on how to build your own compatible unit using off-the-shelf components and a little programming.

+## Goals

+1. Construct a replacement for the CPC mount, which already has a built-in GPS.

-An eventual goal is to build a unit compatble with the SkySync, which allows you to attach a GPS to mounts that don't normally have one, such as the CGEM.
+2. Construct a SkySync-compatible unit for attaching a GPS to Celestron mounts that don't already have a GPS, such as the CGEM.

+3. Construct a replacement for the module in the Meade LX200GPS.

+4. Other mounts?
+Such as the Orion Atlas.
+(Don't know if the hand controller supports GPS.)

 ## Parts